Citroën BX 4TC

 The Citroën BX 4TC is a rally car, designed, developed and produced by French manufacturer Citroën; derived from the Citroën BX production car.
-A road-going, street-legal version, was built to meet the requirements of the Group B category of the World Rally Championship.
+A road-going, street-legal version was built to meet the requirements of the Group B category of the World Rally Championship.
 A total of 200 models were produced, as this was the production requirement.

 Rally version

 With the 1985 World Rally Championship as its objective, the development of the new Group B took place under the control of Citroën's commercial services.
 It is the BX which, from 1983, is chosen.
 The specifications prove to be restrictive in view of the ambitions: you have to keep the architecture of the BX and take as many series 1 parts as possible.
 The 20 cars are built by the Citroën competition department based in Trappes and the hulls by Heuliez.
 The first tests take place on the circuit in December 1985, but reveal major handicaps: high weight, lack of power, and hydraulic suspensions increasing understeer.
 After two retirements for breakage and going off the road at Monte-Carlo 1986, it was in Sweden that the BX obtained its best place, sixth, thanks to Jean-Claude Andruet.
-On their last participation in the Acropolis rally, the three BXs retired.
-Citroën then withdrew from the championship following the dramas in Portugal and the Tour de Corse, to improve its cars 2, and 3.
+On their last participation in the Acropolis rally, all three BXs retired.
+Citroën then withdrew from the championship following the dramas in Portugal and the Tour de Corse, in order to improve the design.

 Apart from experience in the World Rally Championship, the car was entered in rallycross in 1989 by Jacky Pivert, but without significant results for him.